github/CodeSearchNet/README.md

   # clone this repository
   git clone https://github.com/ml-msr-github/CodeSearchNet.git
   cd CodeSearchNet/
-  # download data (~3.5GB) from S3; build and run Docker container
+  # download data (~3.5GB) from S3; build and run the Docker container
   script/setup
-  # this will drop you into the shell inside a docker container.
+  # this will drop you into the shell inside a Docker container
   script/console
-  # optional: log in to W&B to track your experiments, and submit your results to the benchmark
+  # optional: log in to W&B to see your training metrics,
+  # track your experiments, and submit your models to the benchmark
   wandb login

   # verify your setup by training a tiny model
   python train.py --testrun
-  # see other command line options and try a full training run with default values
+  # see other command line options, try a full training run with default values,
+  # and explore other model variants by extending this baseline script
   python train.py --help
   python train.py